 The proposed project improvements on WB and EB SR-91 between SR-57 and SR-55 include, among other features, adding one EB general purpose lane to achieve lane balancing and interchange improvements.
-Project improvements will reduce congestion and delay and reduce weaving.
+Project improvements will improve safety, reduce congestion, and delay and reduce weaving.

-Construction is anticipated to be completed in 2029 and the total project cost is estimated to be approximately \$460,000,000.
+Construction is anticipated to be completed in 2030, and the total project cost is estimated to be approximately \$779,000,000.

 The project improvements were originally studied in the SR-91 Feasibility Study, which was completed in June 2009.
-The Project Study Report was completed in 2014 and the Project Approval/Environmental Document (PA/ED) was completed in 2020.
+The Project Study Report was completed in 2014, and the Project Approval/Environmental Document (PA/ED) was completed in 2020.
 This project was then split into three separate segments and the Plans Specifications and Estimate (PS&E) phase began in 2020 for all three segments.
+Segment 1 will start construction in April 2025, and Segment 2 and Segment 3 are in 100% design phase.
 The proposed improvements are included in the Measure M program.